elgatosf/streamdeck/README.md

 ### \*.sdPlugin/

-The root of the plugin; this folder contains the build output from your source files as well as assets that support your plugin, e.g. pre-defined profiles, icons, etc. Please note, this folder name changes based on your plugin's unique identifier (UUID), and under the hood is referenced by Stream Deck via s symbolic-link.
+The root of the plugin; this folder contains the build output from the source files as well as assets that support the plugin, such as icons, profiles, etc.

--   **manifest.json** - defines the plugin ([read more](https://docs.elgato.com/sdk/plugins/manifest)).
+-   **manifest.json** - plugin metadata (for more information, see [manifest documentation](https://docs.elgato.com/sdk/plugins/manifest)).
--   **bin/** - build output (generated from src).
+-   **bin/** - build output.
--   **imgs/** - assets used by the plugin, e.g. action icons.
+-   **imgs/** - assets used by the plugin, such as icons, profiles, etc.
--   **logs/** - logs generated from `streamDeck.logger`.
+-   **logs/** - logs generated from [`streamDeck.logger`](https://github.com/elgatosf/streamdeck/tree/readme#-logging).

 ### src/

--   **plugin.ts** - source code main entry point.
+-   **plugin.ts** - build entry point.
--   **actions/increment-counter.ts** - example "counter" action.
+-   **actions/increment-counter.ts** - example "Counter" action.

-By default, there are also two npm scripts for building / watching changes, these are:
+The `package.json` provides two scripts for building the plugin.

--   `npm run build`
+-   `npm run build` - builds the plugin.
--   `npm run watch`
+-   `npm run watch` - continuously watches for changes, and hot-reloads the plugin after build.

 ## ✨ Actions

-Actions are the star of the show and enable users to interact with plugins from Stream Deck device.
-At their core, actions are classes that extend an interface, which allows the SDK to route events emitted from Stream Deck to the appropriate action e.g. key down, dial rotate, etc.
+Actions are the star of the show and enable users to interact with plugins.
+At their core, actions are classes that fulfil an interface.
+This enables the SDK to route events, such as key down, dial rotate, etc., emitted from Stream Deck to the appropriate action, as determined by the action's unique-identifier.

 The following is an example of an action that listens for the `keyDown` event, and then sets the title of the action to "Hello world" after being pressed.